 Cost of transport in Tokyo

-Due to the high cost of parking in Tokyo, most expats choose to use public transport instead of owning a car.
-In comparison to other Asian capitals such as Seoul, public transport is expensive in Tokyo, but it's also highly efficient, making owning a car unnecessary.
+Most expats in Tokyo use public transport instead of owning a car.
+In comparison to other Asian capitals such as Seoul, public transport is expensive in Tokyo, but it’s also highly efficient, making owning a car unnecessary.

 Cost of groceries in Tokyo

-When it comes to food, Tokyo's standards are exceptional.
-The price of fresh produce in Tokyo is higher than you will likely be used to, but the quality is top-notch, and seafood is relatively cheap.
-Many supermarkets offer evening discounts to get rid of the day's stock.
+When it comes to food, Tokyo’s standards are exceptional, although the price of fresh produce in Tokyo is higher than you will likely be used to.
+Quality is top notch, and seafood is relatively cheap.
+Many supermarkets offer evening discounts to clear out the day’s stock.

 Cost of entertainment and eating out in Tokyo

-As an international metropolis, Tokyo offers a vast array of entertainment options, varying wildly based on preferences and lifestyle choices.
-From sumptuous fine-dining experiences to affordable local eateries, Tokyo's food scene is diverse and caters to all budgets.
-If you're on a budget, bentos from convenience stores or meals from department store food courts are affordable and delicious alternatives to pricier restaurants.
+As an international metropolis, Tokyo offers a vast array of entertainment options, varying widely according to personal preferences and lifestyle choices.
+From sumptuous fine dining experiences to affordable local eateries, Tokyo’s food scene is diverse and caters to all budgets.
+If you’re on a budget, bentos from convenience stores or meals from department store food courts are affordable and delicious alternatives to pricier restaurants.

-The city also has various attractions, kid-friendly activities and annual events and festivals.
+The city also has various attractions, kid-friendly activities, and annual events and festivals.
 While some of these activities may come with an entrance fee, plenty of low-cost or free activities are available for those looking to enjoy the city on a budget.
-From strolling in one of Tokyo's beautiful parks to exploring the vibrant local neighbourhoods, there is always something to do in this bustling city.
+From strolling in one of Tokyo’s beautiful parks to taking in the lively local neighbourhoods, there is always something to do in this bustling city.

 Shopping, Entertainment and Nightlife in Tokyo